 How you pack can make or break your vacation experience.

-My recent 15-day trip to Europe (we visited London, Paris, Venice, Florence, Rome and Madrid) was my second overseas trip, but the first time I’d been across the pond in 7 years!
+My recent 15-day trip to Europe (we visited London-see travel guide here, Paris, Venice, Florence, Rome and Madrid) was my second overseas trip, but the first time I’d been across the pond in 7 years!
 I studied abroad in Italy (Florence, to be exact) during college, and my packing list back then was super weak.
 I was very unprepared, and vowed to myself that this the next time would be different!

-Doug and I spent hours researching and planning leading up to our trip (more on this + travel guides coming soon!), and a lot of that time was dedicated to our packing list.
+Doug and I spent hours researching and planning leading up to our trip, and a lot of that time was dedicated to our packing list.
 It paid off!
 Not only were we prepared, but we also saved money and avoided lots of unwanted stress during our vacation.

 If you want to be prepared, save money, be safe, and look and feel fabulous on your next international trip, then you’re in the right place.
 Keep scrolling to see the 13 items that every woman needs on their Europe packing list!

 Packing List Essentials: 13 Items No Woman Should Ever Travel to Europe Without